 - Open-ended maintenance — an amount paid for the foreseeable future with court modification as an option (if income changes drastically for example)

 - Closed-ended maintenance — an amount paid in either a lump sum, or over a period of time with an exact dollar figure as an end point

 The state of Kentucky has a pre-determined formula for child support.
 Be prepared to bring tax returns, financial statements and your checkbook register to your attorney meeting.
 The state takes the following child support factors into consideration:

 - Insurance costs for the children (whose plan? deductible amount? out of pocket costs?)

 - Special needs children

 - Child support owed/paid to children from previous relationships

 Gibson Law Offices also helps with modifications of child support agreements which already exist, and can help you collect unpaid child support payments if that need arises.

 Free Initial Consultation To Move Forward

 Gibson Law Offices has experience with child support arrangements/modifications and alimony/spousal maintenance negotiations.
 We offer legal help that can help you move forward and leave your legal troubles behind.
-Call our toll-free number, 888-471-2808 for a free initial consultation or send our lawyer an email using the contact form.
+Call our number, 502-403-2798 for a free initial consultation or send our lawyer an email using the contact form.